 Evaluate what you can do.
 Discover a gap to fill.
 Find a unique angle that will make your goods or services stand out from the rest.
 Don’t think any of your ideas are not worthy of a good evaluation.
 You might be surprised how you could fit right into a niche.

 We were.
 Even in our rural area, none of the farmers markets ever have enough eggs for sale.
 There also is a demand for local meat by the pound.
 Both of these products require special handling and permits, but neither is unusually costly or strenuous.
+It is also important to note that each stream of income may require you to pay taxes, but you should be able to find a decent calculator for taxes online.

 Some questions to ask yourself